Abhiswain97/pluto-jl-jupyter-conversion-cleaner/README.md

 python cleaner.py --fname <your converted .ipynb file>
 ```

-> Note: The converted file is saved as file-name-converted.ipynb
+> Note: The converted file is saved as file-name-cleaned.ipynb

 ## Examples